Brian-Pho/CR4-DL/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

         - E.g. Pooling results in a dense, distributed representation of contours among the population of complex cells, whereas routing results in a sparse representation.
         - One of the main predictions of the dynamic routing model is that the receptive fields of the invariant neurons would be expected to shift depending on the state of the control neurons.
         - More experiments are needed to properly characterize the invariance properties of visual neurons under normal viewing conditions.
-- Authors emphasize the need for using natural scenes and multiunit recording in order to obtain a more representative picture of V1 function.
+- Authors emphasize the need for using natural scenes and multiunit recording to obtain a more representative picture of V1 function.
 - While single-unit, reductionists approaches have been useful, we feel that it’s usefulness as a tool has been exhausted.
 - A complete understanding of V1 should have at least three ingredients
     1. An unbiased sample of neurons of all types, firing rates, and layers of V1.